Customized quantum annealing schedules: Mapping from circuit model to qubit model

 \section{Mapping from circuit model to qubit model}

 In this section we describe how a superconducting circuit formed by flux qubits and couplers is mapped onto an effective qubit (Pauli) model.
-We start by defining the computational basis for a single flux qubit and finding its qubit model.
-We then consider interacting flux qubits and employ the SW transformation to find an effective low-energy Hamiltonian for such systems, and use this to find the Pauli coefficients of the joint system.
-Next, we introduce approximate methods for finding the Pauli coefficients of larger systems that are computationally inaccessible to the SW method.
-We finish by noting how to dynamically cancel the asymmetry induced crosstalk in multi-qubit systems.
+In Sec.~\ref{subsec:single-ising} we follow Ref.~\cite{Khezri2020} to define the computational basis for a single flux qubit and find its effective qubit model.
+We then follow the procedure of Ref.~\cite{Consani2020} in Sec.~\ref{subsec:multi-ising-SW} to consider interacting flux qubits, where we employ the SW transformation to find an effective low-energy Hamiltonian for such systems, and use this to find the Pauli coefficients of the joint system.
+Our original contributions start in Sec.~\ref{subsec:multi-ising-PWSW}, where we propose an approximate scheme for finding the Pauli coefficients of larger systems that are computationally inaccessible to the SW method of Sec.~\ref{subsec:multi-ising-SW}.
+We finish this section by noting how to dynamically cancel the asymmetry induced crosstalk in multi-qubit systems.
 Note that although we use capacitively shunted flux qubits (CSFQ)~\cite{Yan2016,Weber2017,Novikov2018} in this work, the overall procedures will be similar for other types of flux qubits.